Sighting in: Grouping

 Bullets discharged from a firearm immobilized in a device such as a Mann rest may not always land in precisely the same spot.
 Some of that variation may be caused by wind conditions or ammunition differences, but individual firearms may have differing abilities to place bullets consistently.
 Bullet impact positions at a measured distance from the firearm muzzle are evaluated as shot groupings or groups.
 Each group consists of a given number of shots with increasing numbers of shots providing greater statistical confidence.
 Each group is described by the minimum diameter circle perpendicular to the axis of bullet movement including the impact point of all bullets in that group.
 A firearm consistently placing bullets within a 1 inch diameter circle on a target 100 yard from the muzzle might be described as capable of 1-inch groups at 100 yards.
 Groups may alternatively be described by the angle of dispersion.
 A one-inch group at 100 yards is approximately equivalent to one minute of angle, indicating that firearm would be expected to place bullets within a two-inch group at 200 yards, or within a three-inch group at 300 yards.

 Terminology may be confusing.
 Groups should not be confused with the patterns traditionally used to describe the positioning of a specified percentage of the multiple pellets from an individual shotgun shell.

 Reasons for sighting in

 Firearms carried by individuals may be positioned differently from one shot to the next.
 Most firearms have sights to assist the shooter in positioning the firearm so bullets will strike the desired location.
-Precision machining used in manufacture of modern firearms and testing prior to distribution have improved the probability these sights will be correctly positioned; but various factors may cause bullet placement to be different than expected:
+Precision machining used in manufacture of modern firearms and testing prior to distribution have improved the probability these sights will be correctly positioned; but various factors may cause bullet placement to be different from expected: